 We frequently get asked: what is needed to create lightboard videos?
 What equipment is needed to build a lightboard studio?
-The outline below covers the primary elements to help answer those questions!
+The outline and video below cover the primary elements to help answer those questions!

 This is the critical piece of the studio as it is the canvas you present on.
 See more details here.